Dismissive Avoidant attachment. Very impressive sounding words right there.

-Dismissives are usually the ones who end relationships.
+Dismissives usually end relationships.
 Their relationships with friends and family often suffer.

-Now this all sounds very harsh – but – yup, that’s how it looks to most people looking on.
+Now, this all sounds harsh – but – yup, that’s how it looks to most people looking on.
 Even though this behaviour usually comes from a place of huge insecurity – it looks the opposite.
 Like they think they’re too good to need anyone.

 Let’s look at how this all starts?

-Here’s some things their parents might have done when they were babies or young children, (usually not on purpose), that lead to Avoidant Attachment.
+Here’s some things their parents might have done when they were babies or young children (usually not on purpose), which leads to Avoidant Attachment.